 Food for Free

 Food for Free is a non-profit organization that is bridging the gap between hunger and waste.
-Food for Free collects untouched and unwanted food, repackages it into person meals and distributes it to those in need.
-Bentley Dining Services now packages prepared untouched food at the end of each meal period.
+Food for Free collects untouched and unwanted food, repackages it into individual meals and distributes it to those in need.
+Bentley Dining Services packages prepared, untouched food at the end of each meal period.
 It is then frozen and picked up by Food for Free.
-During the Fall 2017 Semester Food for free has collected an estimated 1,460 lbs. of food, equating to over 1200 complete meals for those in need.
+Due to COVID-19 concerns this program was put on hold.
+Starting the fall 2022 semester we will be resuming our partnership with Food for Free.

 Food waste in landfills creates methane, a greenhouse gas which is 21x more potent than CO2. (www.epa.gov) Our first priority is to reduce food waste.
 We compost food waste that is unavoidable which reduces greenhouse gas emissions and can also be used to amend soil thereby increasing drought tolerance, improving soil structure and health and reducing need for water and fertilizers.